 What's happening on Mitchell Street?

 We are making Stockton's local centre a safer, more attractive place to visit with our upgrade of Mitchell Street between Hunter Street and King Street.
-The upgrade is intended to:
+The upgrade will:

 - Improve accessibility, safety and comfort for pedestrians and bike riders.